alliomeria/ethical_ml_usage_tags/IIIF/ml-usage-tags/index.md

 #### For machines, within [`rights`](https://iiif.io/api/presentation/3.0/#rights)

-* URIs to be pursued for machineable interactions, pending further discussions within the IIIF and wider repository communities during Summer to Autumn 2024.
+* URIs to be pursued for machineable interactions, pending further discussions within the IIIF and wider repository communities during Summer 2024 and onwards.

 #### Additional Considerations

 * IIIF is an API based framework, geared to machine mediated interactions but: **IIIF resources are for humans**

-* Use of these standardized ML Usage tags in IIIF Manifests will always need to be paired with sophisticated, up-to-date DevOps and data security practices within the context of a repository environment.

 * As we, professionally and personally, decide to use or integrate ML/AI tools into our repositories, we need to keep in mind our curatorial legacies and the complex nature of our own content.